 How to Check Your Transmission Fluid

-- Turn the car on.
-The engine should be warmed up to check your vehicle’s fluid level.
+- When you’re learning how to check transmission fluid, start by turning the car on.
+Your engine should be warmed up to check transmission fluid.

-- Remove the dipstick and touch a bit of the fluid, then move it around between your thumb and forefinger.
-If your fluid is the proper color, it will be almost clear, with a bit of a pink hue.
-If it smells burnt or looks dirty, it’s time to replace the fluid.
+- Once the dipstick has been located, remove it and touch a bit of fluid.
+Rub the fluid a bit between your thumb and forefinger, taking note of the color.
+Proper transmission fluid color should be almost clear with a pink hue.
+If you notice the fluid looks dirty or smells burnt, it’s likely time to replace the fluid.

-- Wipe the dipstick clean with a rag, then insert it back into the vehicle.
-Pull it out once more, and take a look at the level.
-If it falls under the “Full” mark, you’ll need to top off the fluid.
+- Wipe the dipstick clean with a rag, and reinsert it back into the vehicle.
+Then pull it out and take note of the level.
+If you notice it’s under the “full” mark, you’ll need to top it off with the appropriate transmission fluid.

 How Often Do You Check Your Transmission Fluid?

 Now that we’ve gone over how to check your transmission fluid, you’re likely wondering how often you should do it.
 To avoid any costly repairs or issues from forming down the line, it’s best to check your vehicle’s fluid levels every month or so.
 This includes transmission fluid, power steering fluid, and engine oil.
 However, your specific usage and driving habits can affect the frequency of when you should check your vehicle’s fluids.
 Harder and more extreme use of your vehicle could increase the frequency and normal or light usage could mean you can decrease the frequency.

 Your transmission is responsible for making sure your vehicle is in the right gear.
 It’s a complex and important component of your vehicle.
 Before checking your transmission fluid, keep these helpful tips in mind:

 - Not all transmission fluids are equal.
 There are different types depending on many different factors such as your make, model, transmission type, and more.
 It’s important to reference your owner’s manual for what transmission fluid you should use.